-If you have talked with your Regional Coordinator and thoroughly read through the selection procedures and you have decided to pursue qualifying for NAJYRC, you should begin planning your competition year.
+If you have talked with your Regional Coordinator and thoroughly read through the selection procedures and you have decided to pursue qualifying for NAYC, you should begin planning your competition year.
 Athletes may compete in qualifying competitions in any region.
 An athlete/horse combination is limited to competing in one qualifier in the same location in a seven day period.
 CDI-Y/Js are exempt from this requirement.

 Qualifying scores may be earned at:

-- Designated USEF/NAJYRC Qualifying Competitions within the qualifying period.
+- Designated USEF/NAYC Qualifying Competitions within the qualifying period.
 Check the qualifying calendar link below for a list of shows in your region.